OP-TED/ted-xml-data-converter/installation.md

 <br>

 ## Summary
-To run the converter requires the following :
+To run the converter requires the following:

 ### Java